 In planning high school electives, the curricula of the various departments of the School of Science contained in this bulletin should be reviewed.
-Departmental advisers will be glad to help with preplanning for admission.
+Departmental counselors will be glad to help with preplanning for admission.

-- All applicants are required to take the Scholastic Assessment Test (SAT) or the American College Test (ACT).
+- All applicants are required to take the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
 It is recommended that these tests be taken in the spring of the student's junior year in high school. - 4.
 Indiana Residents - a.
-Residents of Indiana must rank in the upper half of their high school graduating class or have a combined verbal-math SAT score of 1050.
-In either case, neither SAT score may be below 480.
-(For applicants who have taken the SAT before April 1, 1995, the following applies: Residents of Indiana must rank in the upper half of their high school graduating class or have a combined verbal-math SAT score of 950.
-In either case, neither SAT score may be below 400.) - b.
+Residents of Indiana must rank in the upper half of their high school graduating class or have a combined verbal-math SAT score of 950.
+In either case, neither SAT score may be below 400. - b.
 Residents of Indiana must rank in the upper half of their high school graduating class or have an ACT composite score of 23.
-In either case, neither the verbal nor math ACT score may be below 18. - A marginal applicant may be granted admission, admitted on probation, or have admission denied. - Out-of-State Residents If enrollment limits are in place, out-of-state applicants must rank in the top third of their high school graduating class.
-They must also rank in the top third of the IUPUI distribution on the SAT or ACT. - Information provided by the high school counselor is considered.
+In either case, neither the verbal nor math ACT score may be below 18. - A marginal applicant may be granted admission, admitted on probation, or have admission denied. - 5.
+Out-of-State Residents - If enrollment limits are in place, out-of-state applicants must rank in the top third of their high school graduating class.
+They must also rank in the top third of the IUPUI distribution on the SAT or ACT. - 6.
+Information provided by the high school counselor is considered.